Orthopaedic service

 Your primary care vet may have recognised an abnormal gait or noticed hip pain in your dog during routine health checks or following concerns raised by you.
 If your primary care vet has a suspicion of hip dysplasia, they may perform radiographs of your dogs hip joints.
 Radiographs will usually show changes in affected dogs, although this is not always the case.
 More often than not your dog will be referred to have a consultation with a specialist orthopaedic surgeon

 Following referral to Fitzpatrick Referrals orthopaedic service, you will have a consultation with one of our orthopaedic clinicians whereby a thorough orthopaedic assessment will be performed.
 During this time, the clinician can advise of a provisional diagnosis and discuss possible courses of action.
-Depending on the decisions made, your dog may be admitted to the hospital to allow radiographs of the hip joints under sedation or general anaesthesia.
+Depending on the decisions made, your dog may be admitted to the hospital to allow radiographs of the hips joints under sedation or general anaesthesia.
 It may also be advised that your dog has additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
 Your dog will receive one-to-one nursing care throughout the process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.

 The orthopaedic clinician will also perform a specific manipulative evaluation of your dog’s hips called an ‘Ortolani’ test.
 This test is performed while your dog is heavily sedated or under general anaesthesia and is used to assess laxity in the hip joint.